EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the cloudiness scalar [radiation diffusion] for gpp_potential to one
+Sets the cloudiness scalar (radiation diffusion) for GPP potential to 1.

 **Parameters**
 - None